gbv/cocoda/docs/en/user-manual-en.md

 ## Introduction

 This manual gives a brief introduction to the main components of Cocoda.
-The web application for creating and managing mappings between knowledge organization systems (classifications, standards data, thesauri...) is maintained as part of the [coli-conc project](https://coli-conc.gbv.de/) at the [Head Office of the GBV Common Library Network (VZG)](https://en.gbv.de/).
-Cocoda use cases range from mapping own classifications to more established vocabularies, to creating mappings to improve retrieval in catalogs and discovery systems, to collecting mappings in Wikidata as a central hub for standards data.
+The web application for creating and managing mappings between knowledge organization systems (classifications, authorities, thesauri...) is maintained as part of the [coli-conc project](https://coli-conc.gbv.de/) at the [Head Office of the GBV Common Library Network (VZG)](https://en.gbv.de/).
+Cocoda use cases range from mapping own classifications to more established vocabularies, to creating mappings to improve retrieval in catalogs and discovery systems, to collecting mappings in Wikidata as a central hub for authorities.

 Several tutorials, screencasts, and variously configured instances of Cocoda are linked at <https://coli-conc.gbv.de/cocoda/>, including: